bevacqua/rome/README.md

 `timeValidator`   | Function to validate that a given time is considered valid.
 Receives a native `Date` parameter.
 `weekStart`       | Day considered the first of the week.
 Range: Sunday `0` - Saturday `6`

-Note that in the case of input fields, the initial value is inferred from the `input`, in case one isn't provided.
+Note that in the case of input fields, when `initialValue` isn't provided the initial value is inferred from `elem.value` instead.
+In the case of inline calendars, `Date.now` will be used as a default if none is provided.

 #### Inlining the Calendar